TomSssM/MyCodewars/task-archieve/task-type-summary.md

     </details>

-2. Do Depth-first Search of Array (get all unique combinations in any order)
+2. Get all unique combinations of values of an array in any order (do Depth-first Search of Array)
     <details>

     <summary>Code</summary>